LunnosMp4/GateKeeper/README.md

 For the moment the frontend is not included in the Docker configuration.

-Starting Docker containers will start Rust, PostgresSQL and Redis services as well a `http://localhost:8080`.
+Starting Docker containers will start Rust, PostgreSQL and Redis services as well a `http://localhost:8080`.

 ## File Structure